 An investment made from money credited to any of the Special Funds, the Issuance Expenses Fund and the Rebate Fund will constitute part of the respective Fund.
-Each respective Fund will be credited with all proceeds of sale and income from investment of money credited thereto, except any investment income earned from the investment of the Issuance Expenses Fund will be credited to, and transferred to, the Bond Fund to pay interest on the Bonds.
+Each respective Fund will be credited with all proceeds of sale and income from investment of money credited thereto, except any investment income earned from the investment of the Issuance Expenses Fund will be credited to, and transferred to, the Improvement Fund.